 We must grow our staff.
 The amazing team that have brought this organization into this new era all started with no experience in running an orchestra – like prairie grass we dug in, created a great working environment, and raised ourselves in a drought.

-With that drought over, it’s time to nourish and develop our team.
 Building the next generation and growing our music community through this transformative change will take significant time and energy.
 Our administrative team needs to be leaders of change through this transformative era.
 We need to create opportunities for the next generation of arts managers – we have to ensure that the organizational strength is ingrained in how we nurture the people who will lead the SSO in the years to come.